Tyler Spencer

 Tyler Spencer (born January 22, 1972), also known as Dick Valentine, is an American singer, songwriter, musician, and author.
 He is best known as the lead vocalist, main lyricist, and co-founder of the rock band Electric Six.

-Career
+Career and Personal life

 Spencer founded Electric Six in 1996.
 The band was originally named the Wildbunch, but this was changed because another band had the same name.
 He is also one of the two members of the synth-pop group Evil Cowards, is one of the vocalists for hard rock band Bang Camaro, and was temporarily a member of the short-lived band The Dirty Shame.
 He released his first solo album, Destroy the Children, under the Dick Valentine pseudonym on May 14, 2012.

+Spencer is a distant cousin of American actor Dean Winters, known for his appearances in Allstate commercials.